-Nominations are now open for the 2022 Council of Federation Literacy Award.
-Premier P.J.
-Akeeagok is accepting applications to recognize an individual who supports, encourages, and shares ways to strengthen literacy skills in Nunavut.
-The 2022 Nunavut Council of the Federation Literacy Award will be awarded to an individual who supports and inspires others to use Inuktut and develop their literacy skills – oral, written or through artistic expression.
+Each year, Canada’s Premiers, under the banner of the Council of the Federation, join in celebrating literacy.
+To honour those who support literacy in Nunavut, Premier P.J.
+Akeeagok seeks nominations for the 2024 Council of the Federation Literacy Award.
+The award honours an individual who supports and inspires others to use Inuktut and develop their literacy skills – oral, written or through artistic expression.
 Nominate someone who has gone above and beyond to support and encourage others to develop their literacy skills.
-It could be a student, a… read more.
+It can be a student, teacher, community volunteer, an Elder, or a… read more.

 Iqaluit, Nunavut (February 14, 2024) – The Government of Nunavut (GN), Nunavut Tunngavik Inc., and the Government of Canada today launched Inunnguqsaivik: Learning for a purpose.
 This new learning support initiative will help ensure Nunavut Inuit have the skills and knowledge to manage stewardship of Nunavut’s lands, waters, and resources when these roles and responsibilities are transferred from the federal government to the GN.
 It will also support and connect with the many ongoing Inuit-led lands and resource stewardship initiatives in Nunavut.
 Inunnguqsaivik will help… read more.